Rinascita: History and profile

 Rinascita was founded in 1944.
 The founder was Palmiro Togliatti, the leader of the PCI.
 He launched the magazine upon his return to Italy from exile in Moscow.
 He also edited the magazine until his death in 1964.
 Rinascita, published on a monthly basis, was headquartered in Rome.
 It was an official organ of the PCI.

 Rinascita was established to serve as an ideological guide for militants and to revive the Marxist movement.
-The magazine described the party as the one, which had the most comprehensive vision of the nation's interests.
-It attempted to develop a connection between Gramsci and Stalin.
-Following the death of Stalin in 1953 Rinascita described him as the perfect example of Marxists.
+It argued that the Communist Party had the most comprehensive vision about the nation's interests.
+The magazine attempted to develop a synthesis between Gramsci and Stalin.
+Following the death of Stalin in 1953, Rinascita described him as a perfect Marxist.

 One of the frequent topics featured in Rinascita was the resistance against Fascists.
-It also published a special issue about the resistance, and Gisella Floreanini was among the contributors to it.
+It also published a special issue about the resistance, and Gisella Floreanini was among its contributors.
+The other leading contributors included Carlo Bernardini, Giovanni Berlinguer, Fausto Bertinotti and Giulio Quercini.

+From 1962 Rinascita was published weekly.
+In the 1960s the magazine provided detailed analyses on the Sino-Soviet split.
+During the same period it featured many articles containing discussions about the relationship between socialism and democracy and between state and party.
+These articles, although written by different authors, commonly concluded that centralized rule, censorship, ideological dogmatism, and administrative coercion should be condemned.

-From 1962 the magazine was published weekly.
-At the end of the 1980s Rinascita temporarily stopped publication due to the low circulation figures.
+The magazine frequently featured articles on environmental issues in the 1980s.
+Rinascita temporarily stopped publication due to the low circulation figures in the late 1980s.
 It was soon relaunched, but again ceased publication in March 1991.
 Alberto Asor Rosa was the last editor of the magazine.